code-423n4/2023-02-ethos/README.md

 ...and then gain an understanding of different liquidation contexts [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/liquidation-logic)

 You can use a live version of Ethos Reserve [here](c4.ethos.finance).
-It is deployed on Optimism utilizing a real asset management vault, the code for which you can find [here](https://github.com/Byte-Masons/ethos-vaults).

 # Scope